fractaledmind/acidic_job/README.md

     @user = User.find(user_id)
     @params = ride_params

-    execute_workflow do |workflow|
+    execute_workflow(unique_by: [@user, @params]) do |workflow|
-      workflow.step :create_ride_and_audit_record
+      workflow.step :create_ride_and_audit_record, transactional: true
       workflow.step :create_stripe_charge
       workflow.step :send_receipt
     end
   end

   def create_ride_and_audit_record
-    @ctx[:ride] = @user.rides.create(@params)
+    ctx[:ride] = @user.rides.create(@params)
   end

   def create_stripe_charge
-    Stripe::Charge.create(amount: 20_00, customer: @ctx[:ride].user)
+    Stripe::Charge.create(amount: 20_00, customer: ctx[:ride].user)
   end

   # ...
 end
 ```

-As you see, you access the `@ctx` object as if it were a hash, though it is a custom `AcidicJob::Context` object that persists the data to `AcidicJob::Value` records associated with the workflow's `AcidicJob::Execution` record.
+As you see, you access the `ctx` object as if it were a hash, though it is a custom `AcidicJob::Context` object that persists the data to `AcidicJob::Value` records associated with the workflow's `AcidicJob::Execution` record.

 > [!NOTE]
-> This does mean that you are restricted to objects that can be serialized by **`ActiveJob`** (for more info, see [the Rails Guide on `ActiveJob`](https://edgeguides.rubyonrails.org/active_job_basics.html#supported-types-for-arguments)).
+> This does mean that you are restricted to objects that can be serialized by **_`ActiveJob`_** (for more info, see [the Rails Guide on `ActiveJob`](https://edgeguides.rubyonrails.org/active_job_basics.html#supported-types-for-arguments)).
 This means you can persist Active Record models, and any simple Ruby data types, but you can't persist things like Procs or custom class instances, for example. `AcidicJob` does, though, extend the standard set of supported types to include Active Job instances themselves, unpersisted Active Record instances, and Ruby exceptions.

 As the code sample also suggests, you should always use standard instance variables defined in your `perform` method when you have any values that your `step` methods need access to, but are present at the start of the `perform` method.
-You only need to persist attributes that will be set _during a step_ via `@ctx`.
+You only need to persist attributes that will be set _during a step_ via `ctx`.

 ### Custom Workflow Uniqueness

 Resilient workflows must, necessarily, be idempotent.[^2] Idempotency is a fancy word that simply means your jobs need to be able to be run multiple times while any side effects only happen once.
 In order for your workflow executions to be idempotent, `AcidicJob` needs to know what constitutes a unique execution of your job.
-You can define what makes your job unique by implementing the `unique_by` method in your job:
+You can define what makes your job unique by passing the `unique_by` argument when executing the workflow:

 [^2]: This is echoed both by [Mike Perham](https://www.mikeperham.com), the creator of Sidekiq, in the Sidekiq [docs on best practices](https://github.com/mperham/sidekiq/wiki/Best-Practices#2-make-your-job-idempotent-and-transactional) by the GitLab team in their [Sidekiq Style Guide](https://docs.gitlab.com/ee/development/sidekiq_style_guide.html#idempotent-jobs).